 - Will be enrolled as undergraduates for at least three credits at one of more than 130 eligible schools in Minnesota.

-Students who are in default of a student loan or who are more than 30 days behind for child support owed to a public agency are NOT eligible, unless they have established payment plans with the appropriate agency and made a series of on-time monthly payments.
+Students who are in default on a student loan or who are more than 30 days behind on child support owed to a public agency are NOT eligible, unless they have established payment plans with the appropriate agency and made a series of on-time monthly payments.
 Click here for more information on reestablishing eligibility for financial aid after a federal student loan default.

 Students may receive State Grants for four consecutive full-time quarters or three consecutive semesters during the course of a single fiscal year.